fransiskusbs/library_lending_book_system_python/README.md

-# Python CRUD Application for [Business Domain]
+# Python CRUD Application for Library Lending Book System

-A comprehensive Python application for managing [Data Entity] data with Create, Read, Update, and Delete (CRUD) operations.
+A comprehensive Python application for managing library book loan data with Create, Read, Update, and Delete (CRUD) operations.
+This application is designed to help librarians manage book borrowing records efficiently and systematically.

 ## Business Understanding

-This project caters to the [Industry/Business Domain] industry, specifically addressing the need to manage [Data Entity] data efficiently.
-[Data Entity] plays a crucial role in [Explain the importance of data entity in business processes].
+This project caters to the school library industry, specifically to support librarians in managing book borrowing and returning data efficiently.
+A book loan management system plays a crucial role to record information about borrowers, books, borrowing dates, return dates, and loan status.
+By using this application, the process of recording and managing borrowing data can be performed more efficiently compared to manual record-keeping.

 **Benefits:**

-* Improved data accuracy and consistency
+* Improved data accuracy and consistency of book loan records
-* Streamlined data management processes
+* Streamlined book borrowing and returning data management
-* Enhanced decision-making through readily available data
-* ...
-(List additional benefits relevant to the business)
+* Reduced errors in recording borrower and book information
+* Easier searching and monitoring of borrowing records
+* Faster access to information about currently borrowed and returned books
+* Improved efficiency of librarians in managing daily library activities

 **Target Users:**

-This application is designed for [Target Users] (e.g., sales representatives, inventory managers, customer support agents) within the organization to facilitate their [Tasks/Activities] related to [Data Entity].
+This application is designed for school librarian to facilitate their daily activities related to managing book borrowing records, including adding, viewing, searching, updating, and deleting loan data.

 ## Features

 * **Create:**
-    * Add new [Data Entity] entries with essential details like [List relevant fields].
-    * Implement validation rules to ensure data integrity (if applicable, e.g., unique identifiers, data type checks).
+    * Add new book loan records with essential information such as borrower name, book title, borrowing date, return date, and loan status.
+    * Automatically generate a unique ID for each borrowing record.
+    * Validate user input to maintain data integrity.
+    * Provide a confirmation step before saving new loan data.
 * **Read:**
-    * Search and retrieve specific [Data Entity] records by applying filters based on [Searchable fields].
+    * Search and retrieve specific book borrowing records by applying filters based on book title, name of borrower, and status.
+    * Display all borrowing information in a structured table.
-    * Display comprehensive information for each [Data Entity] in a user-friendly format.
+    * Display comprehensive information for each book borrowing information in a user-friendly format.
-    * Integrate pagination and sorting capabilities for large datasets (if applicable).
+    * Show information such as ID, borrower name, book title, borrowing date, return date, and loan status.
+    * Display the available book list and stock information.
 * **Update:**
-    * Modify existing [Data Entity] data to reflect changes in [Attributes/Properties].
+    * Modify existing book borrowing data to reflect changes in borrower name, book title, borrowing date, return date, and loan status.
+    * Validate user input before updating data
     * Provide clear confirmation or error messages based on update success or failure.
 * **Delete:**
-    * Allow for the removal of unwanted [Data Entity] records with appropriate authorization checks (if applicable).
+    * Allow for the removal of unwanted book borrowing records with appropriate authorization checks.
-    * Implement soft delete functionality to prevent permanent data loss (optional, depending on business needs).
-    * Consider offering data archiving capabilities (optional).
+    * Validate the entered ID before deleting data
+    * Provide confirmation before removing a book borrowing record.
 * **Security:**
     * Implement user authentication and authorization mechanisms (if sensitive data is involved) to control access to different CRUD operations.
     * ...
 (Specify additional security features as needed)